inflation/sanaemacs/README.md

 ![powerline_update](doc/img/powerline-update.png)

-Click on the arrow to update Spacemacs to the latest version.
+Click on the arrow to update Sanaemacs to the latest version.

 ## Manual update (on master branch)
 Remove the `<` and `>` angle brackets when you're typing the lines below into